mishushakov/dialogflow-gateway-docs/guide.md

 ![](https://i.imgur.com/JXCS5qk.png)

-On the "Agents" section press on the "Upload" button and select your keys
+In the "Agents" section press on the "Upload" button and select your keys

 ![](https://i.imgur.com/bxQsK3h.jpg)